yurimonti/typeDB-digital-twin/README.md

 # typeDB-digital-twin

 typeDB-digital-twin is a management prototype tool based on a graph database model where assets, like IoT devices, can be represented in terms of their digital twins.
-In particular we used typeDB for Database technology (see: [TypeDB official page](https://vaticle.com/typedb).).
+In particular, we used typeDB for Database technology (see: [TypeDB official page](https://vaticle.com/typedb).).
 The tool implements CRUD API (we take inspiration from [Eclipse Ditto APIs](https://www.eclipse.org/ditto/)) with additional search functionalities over digital twin properties.

 ## Table of content